 Think of someone you know who talks about God’s tangible presence in their life.
 Ask if you can pray together.
-While time alone with God is vital to our spiritual growth, God Himself tells us that when two or more gather to focus on Him, something special happens (Matthew 18:20).
+While time alone with God is vital for spiritual growth, God Himself says that when two or more gather to focus on Him, something special happens (Matthew 18:20).

 If you are praying in public or with another person, remember to talk to God and not them.
 It’s easy to fall into the trap of saying what you think another Christian wants to hear rather than what you need to communicate to God.

 The Psalms, a book of prayers from the Old Testament, can model honesty and help you find your voice in prayer.

 Now that you know the basics about how to pray, all that remains is to begin.
 The aim is not to become an expert on prayer but simply to move deeper into a relationship with your Father in heaven.

 As with most other relationships, the things you talk to God about will develop as your trust in Him grows.
 Remember to listen to God as you talk with Him.
 Strong relationships are not built on one-way conversations.